County commissioners approve expanded emergency housing

 Downtown housing

-The board also relocated $3.7 million from the American Rescue Plan Act (ARPA) to Coxe Avenue Affordable Housing Development from the Ferry Road project.
+The board also reallocated $3.7 million from the American Rescue Plan Act (ARPA) to Coxe Avenue Affordable Housing Development from the Ferry Road project.
 Helene delayed work on the Ferry Road project, which requires an access road and other infrastructure.
-The delay would have put the COVID Recovery funds at risk because of a spending deadline.
+The delay would have put the COVID recovery funds at risk because of a spending deadline.

-Commission Chair Brownie Newman said the downtown project is overdue, saying “200 very affordable workforce-focused apartments in the heart of our downtown — something that hasn’t happened in a very long time — allowing people that work downtown to walk to work.
+Commission Chair Brownie Newman said the downtown project is overdue, noting that “200 very affordable workforce-focused apartments in the heart of our downtown — something that hasn’t happened in a very long time — [will allow] people that work downtown to walk to work.
 It’s going to be a great infill development on county property, it’s been a great public involvement process.
-So, we’re really excited about it and let’s do everything we can to accelerate it across the finish line.”
+So, we’re really excited about it, and let’s do everything we can to accelerate it across the finish line.”

-The board also approved $1.6 million for rental relief, $300,000 of which will be administered by Grace Covenant and the rest by Economic Services.
+The board also approved $1.5 million for rental relief, $300,000 of which will be administered by Grace Covenant Presbyterian Church and $1.2 million by Buncombe County Economic Services.
 The funds are coming from the Local Fiscal Recovery Fund (FRF) established under ARPA.

 In other news: